Domestic Cleaner

 Role Description - please click here

-Selwyn College/ Te Maru Pūmanawa is looking for a Domestic Cleaner to assist with the effective and efficient provision of a collegiate experience for residents of Te Maru Pūmanawa and the wider associated community.
+Selwyn College/ Te Maru Pūmanawa is looking for a Domestic cleaner to assist with the effective and efficient provision of a collegiate experience for residents of Te Maru Pūmanawa and the wider associated community.
 Core to achieving this experience is our domestic team, who ensure our young people are residing in clean facilities.

 About us and the role: